tajbouk-cmd/TON-PlayCode-Professional-Python-Tutorials/.github/ISSUE_TEMPLATE/bug_report.md

 name: 🐞 Bug Report
 description: Report a reproducible bug or issue in the project
 title: "[Bug] <short description>"
-labels: [bug]
+labels: [bug, needs-review]
 assignees: []

 body:
   - type: markdown
     attributes:
       value: |
-        Thanks for reporting a bug!
+        👋 Thanks for reporting a bug!
 Please fill out the form below so we can investigate and fix it.

   - type: input
     id: environment